Luctum/Projet2PDL_OpenFoodFact/README.md

 Edit the config.json file at the root of the project.
 Multiple example config.json files are at the root in order to quickly test the program.

-### General configuration
+### Which field to search

-filedToSearch : The name of the field where to search in the openfoodfact database. (supported: "code".)
+filedToSearch : The name of the field where to search in the OpenFoodfact database.
+Supported fields are "categories_tags", "product_name" and "code".

+Be careful that using categories_tags could load several tens of thousands of data.

+### Searching things

 searchWords : Array of keywords to search. (eg: ['coca cola', 'fanta'])

+In the case of the field "categories_tags", it is required to use a country flag before the name (eg:'en:beverages')

 ### Provider configuration

+Be warned that some results may change while using one or another provider.

-provider : Which dump do you want to use in order to retreive the data. (eg: csv or mongo)
+provider : Which dump do you want to use in order to retreive the data. (eg: "api" or "mongo")

 #### In the case of _mongo_ :